angular/angular/modules/angular2/docs/web_workers/web_workers.md

   name: string = "Jane";
 }

-bootstrapWebWorker(HelloWorld);
+platform([WORKER_APP_PLATFORM])
+.asyncApplication(setupWebWorker, optionalProviders?)
+.then((ref) => ref.bootstrap(RootComponent));
 ```
 There's a few important things to note here:
-* On the UI side we import all angular types from `angular2/web_worker/ui` and on the worker side we import from
-`angular2/web_worker/worker`.
-These modules include all the typings in the WebWorker bundle.
-By importing from
-these URLs instead of `angular2/angular2` we can statically ensure that our app does not reference a type that
-doesn't exist in the context it's mean to execute in.
-For example, if we tried to import DomRenderer in the Worker
-or NgFor on the UI we would get a compiler error.
 * The UI loads angular from the file `angular2/web_worker/ui.js` and the Worker loads angular from
 `angular2/web_worker/worker.js`.
 These bundles are created specifically for using WebWorkers and should be used
 instead of the normal angular2.js file.
 Both files contain subsets of the angular2 codebase that is designed to
 run specifically on the UI or Worker.
 Additionally, they contain the core messaging infrastructure used to
 communicate between the Worker and the UI.
 This messaging code is not in the standard angular2.js file.
+* We pass `loader.js` to our application injector using the WORKER_SCRIPT symbol.
+This tells angular that our WebWorkers's init script is located at `loader.js`.
-* We pass `loader.js` to bootstrap and not `app.ts`.
-You can think of `loader.js` as the `index.html` of the
+You can think of `loader.js` as the index.html file for the WebWorker.
-Worker.
 Since WebWorkers share no memory with the UI we need to reload the angular2 dependencies before
 bootstrapping our application.
 We do this with `importScripts`.
 Additionally, we need to do this in a different
 file than `app.ts` because our module loader (System.js in this example) has not been loaded yet, and `app.ts`
 will be compiled with a `System.define` call at the top.